Zineffable1/audacious-filetree-search/README.md

 Folders can be double clicked to expand/collapse or the user can single click the arrows.

 I haven't figured out how to keep the last track playing when the playlist changes - I hope someone does.

+I made this on Arch Linux (KDE Plasma 6 Wayland), all I had to do was copy the filetree-search-qt.so file to /usr/lib/audacious/General/ and enable the plugin. e.g.(Running a terminal from the same folder as the .so file) sudo cp filetree-search-qt.so /usr/lib/audacious/General/ Not sure how this will go for other users.